Illinois Clergy Abuse Lawyer

 Our law firm appreciates the impact that sexual abuse has on all aspects of your life.
-We are committed to providing effective and aggressive representation for victims of sexual abuse to maximize the value of your clergy sexual abuse case.
+Therefore, we are committed to providing effective and aggressive representation for survivors of sexual violation to maximize the value of your clergy member's sexual abuse case.

-We regularly utilize the services of experts in the fields of psychology and economics to help maximize the damages in your clergy sexual abuse case.
-When we are retained in an Illinois sex abuse case, we are committed to maximizing the value via settlement or trial.
+We regularly utilize the services of experts in psychology and economics to help maximize the damages in your clergy member's sex abuse case.
+When we are retained in an Illinois child sex abuse case, we are committed to maximizing the value via settlement or trial.

-Our Lawyers Stand With Sexual Abuse Victims From Intake Through Resolution
+Our Lawyers Stand With Child Sex Abuse Victims From Intake Through Resolution

-We appreciate the courage it takes to come forward and speak up after a situation involving sexual abuse.
-As attorneys for victims of priest sexual abuse, our goal is to make the claims process as smooth as possible for you.
+We appreciate the courage it takes to come forward and speak up after a situation involving sexual assault.
+As attorneys for victims of clergy members' sex violations in Illinois, our goal is to make the civil claims process as smooth as possible for you.

-Our super lawyers have experience representing other victims of clergy abuse and can help you maneuver through the process.
+Our lawyers have experience representing other priest abuse survivors in Illinois and can help you maneuver through the process.
 When you retain our firm, you will have a sexual abuse attorney by your side during every step of the legal process.

 Your attorney will be with you during all court hearings and depositions.
-However, most importantly, you will have access to your attorney at all times to address questions, concerns or just provide guidance.
+However, most importantly, you will have access to your attorney to address questions and concerns or provide guidance.

 Our attorneys know the process of seeking justice can be scary.
-However, we also know the satisfaction and sense of closure victims experience when they resolve their clergy sexual abuse case and move past the dark chapter in their lives.
+However, we also know the satisfaction and sense of closure victims experience when they resolve their clergy sexual molestation cases and move past the dark chapter in their lives.

-We are proud of our track record of success when it comes to prosecuting clergy abuse cases and look forward to earning your trust.
+We are proud of our track record of success when prosecuting clergy abuse cases in Illinois and look forward to earning your trust.